Himalayan Balsam and Still Creek in Burnaby Lake Regional Park

 Still Creek in Burnaby

-Burnaby is a city in the southwestern corner of British Columbia.
+Burnaby is located in the southwestern corner of British Columbia.
 The city contains many watercourses, including creeks and rivers, as well as several lakes.
 In recent times there has been a strong emphasis on maintaining and where necessary reestablishing the health of Burnaby's aquatic areas.

 The Himalayan Balsam or Policeman's Helmet